 ~ Davenport House Museum Committee affirms interpretation of the historic house to focus on Isaiah Davenport and his family between the years 1820-1827.

 ~ Davenport House conducts the first major restoration since the house opened, including window replacement, rear porch and structure stabilized, etc.

 ~ Davenport House commissions scholar Ellen Rogers to write Furnishings Plan and Recommendations for the Collection.
 The Isaiah Davenport Estate Inventory (DI) becomes the basis for interpretation of the Museum.

 ~ George Fore conducts a paint analysis and paint chronology of Davenport House interiors.

-~ Collection Policy (CP) is created, based on professional museum standards and ethics.
+~The Davenport House Collection Policy is created, based on professional museum standards and ethics.
 The document governs collections care as well as the process of acquisition and disposal of museum objects.

 ~ Davenport House Guidebook published.

-~ Reproduction floor cloth in a faux marble design is commissioned and installed by Bob Christian.
+~ A reproduction floor cloth in a faux marble design is commissioned and installed by Bob Christian.

 ~ The Olympic torch passes by the Davenport House.

 ~ Davenport House adopts a hurricane disaster plan.